NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Scattered Fire.md

 **Prerequisites** Spell Trickster Dedication; ability to cast fireball
 * * *
-When you cast [[Spells/Fireball|Fireball]], you can modify its area to be two non-overlapping 10-foot bursts.
+When you cast [[Fireball|Fireball]], you can modify its area to be two non-overlapping 10-foot bursts.

 *Source: Pathfinder Lost Omens: The Grand Bazaar* *OGL*